Villanova-AI/villanova_developers/docs/villanova10/tutorials/solution/install-standard-demo.md

 ## Installation

 The Standard Banking Demo installs bundles containing multiple assets.
-Entando Bundles should contain the number and types of components necessary to satisfy business and developer objectives, making it easier to reuse.
+Villanova Bundles should contain the number and types of components necessary to satisfy business and developer objectives, making it easier to reuse.

 ### Prerequisites

-- A running instance of Entando.
-[Install Entando on any Kubernetes provider](../#operations) or see [Getting Started](../../docs/getting-started/) for more information.
+- A running instance of Villanova.
+[Install Villanova on any Kubernetes provider](../#operations) or see [Getting Started](../../docs/getting-started/) for more information.
-- The [Entando CLI](../../docs/getting-started/entando-cli.md), installed and connected to your Kubernetes cluster.
+- The [Villanova CLI](../../docs/getting-started/entando-cli.md), installed and connected to your Kubernetes cluster.

 ### Automatic Installation
-Install the Standard Banking Demo by accessing the Entando Cloud Hub from your App Builder:
+Install the Standard Banking Demo by accessing the Villanova Cloud Hub from your App Builder:

 1. **Log in to your App Builder**

 2. **Go to `Hub` → `Select Registry`**

-3. **Choose `Entando Hub` if it has been configured.
+3. **Choose `Villanova Hub` if it has been configured.
 If not:**
      1. Select `New Registry`
      2. In the pop-up window, enter: \
-         Name: Entando Cloud Hub \
+         Name: Villanova Cloud Hub \
          URL: https://auth.entando.com/entando-hub-api/appbuilder/api
      3. Click `Save`
-     4. In `Select Registry`, choose `Entando Cloud Hub`
+     4. In `Select Registry`, choose `Villanova Cloud Hub`

 4. **From the catalog, deploy and install each of the four Standard Banking Demo Bundles in this order:**